My Own Story

 Within the UK and many other countries, our health service focuses primarily upon the baby, the mothers physical health is considered somewhat and her mental health may be given a fleeting glance in most cases, considering the most commonplace difficulties.
 If mother (or father) say they are ok, the conversation about mental health and wellbeing is often left there and may not be picked up again.

-My training as an Occupational Therapist and my own experience throughout my perinatal journey, has inspired me to set up a company where you as the parent (mothers and fathers) are given the support that you need from conception all the way through to following the birth of your child.
+My training as an Occupational Therapist and my own experience throughout my perinatal journey, has inspired me to set up a company where you as the parent (mothers and fathers) are given the support that you need from conception all the way through to following the birth of your child with your wellbeing at the centre of everything I do.
 You are not left in the dark.
 You are not left feeling uncertain.
 You are never alone.

 I understand the importance of prevention through education and support systems in the early days rather than reacting when things get really tough (though of course, I am here for you then too if you find yourself struggling).
 I am here to offer you all the things I wish I had had and had known, the things that would have truly made a difference.

-As such, I would like to welcome you to Birthscapes, a perinatal support service that helps guide you on your journey as you make the huge transition into parenthood and start your wonderful journey as family.
+As such, I would like to welcome you to Birthscapes, a perinatal and postpartum support service that helps guide you on your journey as you make the huge transition into parenthood and start your wonderful adventure as family.

-This is an amazing time to be celebrated and to celebrate you.
+This is an amazing time to be celebrated and indeed it is a time to celebrate you!

 I am here to ensure that you allow yourself moments of calm and reflection and that you do not have to search in multiple locations to find what you’re after.